-After specializing in the sale of foreclosure property for the past 17 years, I have realized that there is a lot of confusion on the purchase process.
-This confusion is equally shared among the public and many Real Estate Agents!
-To be honest, buying a lower mainland foreclosure property is not for everyone, but after you get a better understanding of process and the common things that may come up, you can make that purchase with confidence.
+After specializing in the sale of lower mainland foreclosure properties for the past 20 years, I have realized that there is a lot of confusion on the purchase process.
+This confusion is equally shared among the general public and many Real Estate Agents!
+To be honest, buying a lower mainland foreclosure property is not for everyone, but after you get a better understanding of the process and common things that may come up, you can make that purchase with confidence.

 There are two types of foreclosures.
-The most common type is sold under an order for conduct.
+The most common type is sold under what is called an order for conduct of sale.
 This means that the title is still in the owner's name but the bank has the authority to direct the sale.
 If the home is occupied, the folks are able to reside there until the date of possession by a new owner.
 The second type of foreclosure is sold under an order absolute.
 This means that the title of the home has been transferred to the bank and anyone living in the home must vacate at that time.
-The process for both types of foreclosures is the same, with the only difference is there is no court approval of any offer with an order absolute.
+The process for both types of foreclosures is the same, with the only difference being that there is no court approval needed on any offer with an order absolute.

 I am always happy to answer any questions you may have but here is the breakdown of the process:

-- Once you find your lower mainland foreclosure, you write and offer to purchase that is negotiated between you and the bank.
-You are able to include your regular conditions (financing, inspection, strata document review, etc.) but your offer must include a Schedule A. The schedule A in the foreclosure changes a bit of the wording of the purchase agreement to tailor it to the foreclosure situation.
+- Once you find your lower mainland foreclosure, you write an offer to purchase that is negotiated between you and the bank.
+On the offer, you can include your regular conditions (financing, inspection, strata document review, etc.) but you must also include a Schedule A. The schedule A in the foreclosure changes a bit of the wording of the purchase agreement to tailor it to the foreclosure situation.
 This document must not be altered.

 - Once your offer is accepted and you have removed your conditions from the contract, you will be asked to put up a deposit that will be held in trust in your realtor's brokerage's trust account.

 - On the court date, the master is able to look at any competing bids as well as yours.
 During Covid, any competing offer will be emailed to the lawyer who is acting for the bank a couple days prior to the scheduled court date.
-If there should be completion, you will be given the opportunity to revise your bid before all the offers are reviewed in chambers.
+If there should be competition, you will be given the opportunity to revise your bid before all the offers are reviewed in chambers.
 All offers at the time of the court date will have to be subject free with a bank draft for the deposit attached.
-The master will be taking price, possession date and the deposit into consideration.
+The master will be taking price, possession date and the deposit amount into consideration.

 - If you are the successful bidder, congratulations, you just bought a lower mainland foreclosure!
 If you are outbid, you will get your deposit returned to you.